 The single biggest problem in communication is the illusion it has taken place."- George Bernard Shaw

 We have spoken time and again about the importance of feedback.
 If you say "value" and they hear "shall you", the whole essence of communication is lost in the wind!
 The problem that many organizations face is lack of transparency and employee involvement.
 Employees should sit on the sidelines while you develop your online training program.
-Create a learning culture, solicit their feedback, and make certain that they know the benefits of active participation.
+To reduce communication gap create a learning culture, solicit their feedback, and make certain that they know the benefits of active participation.
 Make them aware of the organizational goals and objectives so that they know where to focus their efforts.
 If they know where to set their sights, they are more likely to meet expectations and achieve their true potential.

-6. Avoid Assumptions
+6. Avoid assumptions

 This point goes in line with the introduction of our blog.
 All of us have different learning capacities and level of understanding.
 If each of us were given a flower and were asked to write about it, each of the writing would be different.
 The same flower would be defined and described differently by every individual.
 The perception and way of understanding varies from employee to employee.
 Avoid assumptions that what you said have been comprehended by everybody in the learning group.

-7. Creativity is Key
+7. Creativity is key

 If I were to give you the same breakfast for every day for the next month, wouldn't you get bored at some point in time?
 The same applies to the learning principle as well.
 As a learning organization, you have to come up with new ways of imparting knowledge and information.
 Group activities, fun assignments and likewise can be incorporated to make learning more fun.
 All of us have a child inside us so, it's okay to go down that path of fun and frolic.
-You can draw some ideas from our previous blogs

 "Good communication is the bridge between confusion and clarity"